 Hypertensive: When a person has been told by a doctor that he/she has high blood pressure.
 After being diagnosed with high blood pressure, a doctor or healthcare worker will make suggestions for ways to lower the blood pressure and possibly prescribe medications.

-Infectious disease: A disease that is caused by contact with germs, specifically bacteria and viruses (living things that can be found everywhere, in the air, soil, and water).
+Infectious disease: A disease that is caused by contact with germs, specifically bacteria and viruses.
 Each germ can cause a disease or be spread in specific ways, some by touching, eating, drinking or breathing it in.
 Certain infectious diseases can also be spread through sexual contact or sharing needles.
 Getting vaccines, washing your hands, drinking clean water, and practicing safe sex are some of the ways you can protect yourself from catching infectious diseases.

 Inflammation: One way that the body responds to infection, irritation or other injury.
 You can see or feel it outside your body by redness, warmth, swelling and pain.
 It can also be inside your body, like in the case of asthma.

 Insulin: A hormone that our bodies make.
 It helps glucose leave your bloodstream and get into your cells.
-People who have (Type 1) Diabetes do not make insulin naturally.
-People who have (Type 2) Diabetes either do not make enough insulin or the cells in the body are ignoring the insulin that is being made.
+People who have Type I diabetes do not make insulin naturally.
+People who have Type 2 diabetes either do not make enough insulin or the cells in the body are ignoring the insulin that is being made.

 Integrative medicine: Integrative medicine is a way of treating diseases by looking at different areas of a person's life that might cause illness.
 Practitioners who use integrative medicine work similarly to conventional medicine practitioners, but they also take a holistic approach to treatment by working with the patient on other non-medical ways to improve health such as helping a patient eat better and reduce stress.

-Irritable Bowel Syndrome: A common condition that affects the large Intestine or colon.
-The Symptoms include cramping, pain in the stomach, gas, bloating, diarrhea or constipation.
+Irritable Bowel Syndrome (IBS): A common condition that affects the large Intestine or colon.
+The symptoms include cramping, pain in the stomach, gas, bloating, diarrhea or constipation.
 Despite these uncomfortable signs and symptoms, IBS doesn't cause permanent damage to your colon.
 In many cases, you can control irritable bowel syndrome by managing your diet, lifestyle and stress.
 Check the word Digestion.

 Kidney failure: Kidney failure (also known as kidney disease) means that a person's kidneys are not working as well as they should be.
 When kidneys begin to fail, it means that they aren't filtering poisons from the body.
 This also means that the salt that we eat everyday isn't being cleared from the body.